harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/set-up-baselines.md

 Every target needs a baseline to enable the full suite of STO features.
 Here's why:

   - For developers, it’s critical to distinguish between security issues in the baseline vs. issues in the variant you’re working on.
-Thus if you’re working in a downstream branch, you want to detect and resolve issues in your branch (the variant) before merging, so you don’t introduce them into the main branch (the baseline).
+You want to detect and resolve issues in your downstream branch (the variant) before merging, so you don’t introduce them into the main branch (the baseline).

-  - When you scan a variant of a target with a baseline defined, the scan results make it easy to identify issues in the variant only (“your” issues) vs. issues also found in the baseline.
-The [Security Tests tab](//docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results) divides these issues into two lists:
+  - When your target has a baseline defined, the [Security Tests tab](//docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results) divides your issues into two lists:

-    - **Only in \<_target_>:\<_variant_>** Issues found in the scanned variant only.
+    - **Only in \<_target_>:\<_variant_>** Issues detected in the scanned variant only.

-    - **Common to \<_target_>:\<_baseline_>** Issues also found in the target baseline.
+    - **Common to \<_target_>:\<_baseline_>** Issues also detected in the target baseline.

-  - The [STO Overview](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/sto-overview) and [Security Testing Dashboard](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/security-testing-dashboard) show detected issues for targets with baselines defined.
-While individual scan results focus on variant issues, these views focus on baseline issues.
+  - While the **Security Tests** tab highlights downstream issues, the [STO Overview](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/sto-overview) and [Security Testing Dashboard](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/security-testing-dashboard) focus on baseline issues.
 These views enable security personnel and other non-developers to monitor, investigate, and address issues in production-ready targets and view vulnerability trends over time.

   - In short, baselines make it easy for developers to drill down into “shift-left” issues in downstream variants and security personnel to drill down into “shift-right” issues in  production targets.